 Simple shelving ideas with innovative style can change the look and feel of your rooms.
 Check out our instructions for six different ways to build your own shelves with ease.

 A simple solution to many storage woes is as easy as installing a shelf.
-Leverage your extra space by filling it with artwork or using it as a small table or desk.
-Below, we'll show you our favorite shelving projects for various rooms in your home.
+Make the most of extra shelving in your home by filling it with artwork or using it as a small table or desk.
+Here we show you our favorite shelving projects for various rooms in your home.
 You'll love the versatility of built-in shelves in the entryway and the functionality of a bathroom shelf that doubles as a medicine cabinet.
-Pick a favorite project and learn how to build your own shelves using our expert tips below.
+Pick a favorite project and learn how to build your own shelves using our expert tips.

 Entryway Floorboard Shelf

-If your entryway is too narrow for a table or bench, hang DIY shelves instead, and then use them to harbor mail and artwork.
-This foyer didn't need much extra space; just a place to drop keys and wallets as you walk in the door.
+If your entryway is too narrow for a table or bench, hang a DIY shelf instead.
+This one holds mail and artwork, plus serves as a place to drop keys and wallets as you walk in the door.
 A bracket shelf made from the home's old floorboards added the perfect amount of storge space to hold a small basket for drop-zone clutter.

 Hanging Rope Shelf